dtr-org/unit-e/README.md

-As was also [researched](https://arxiv.org/pdf/1809.07468.pdf), time based emission, starting very high and decreasing over the years (in Bitcoin halving every 4 years), isn't securing the protocol efficiently nor fair in terms of the currency distribution between the active participants.
+As was also [researched](https://arxiv.org/pdf/1809.07468.pdf), time based emission, starting very high and decreasing over the years (in Bitcoin halving every 4 years), isn't securing the protocol efficiently nor is it fair in terms of the future currency distribution between the active participants.

 ## Running from source